What is OceanGate Expeditions? Company offering Titanic tours searches for vessel

 British billionaire Hamish Harding is feared to be on board the vessel, according to stepson Brian Szasz.

-OceanGate Expeditions CEO Stockton Rush and renowned French underwater explorer Paul-Henri Nargeolet are also feared to be among those onboard, according to Sky News.
+OceanGate Expeditions CEO Stockton Rush and renowned French underwater explorer Paul-Henri Nargeolet are also feared to be among those onboard.

 The company, which charges up to $250,000 to take guests to the Titanic site, has said it is “working toward the safe return of the crewmembers.”